pivotal-cf/docs-book-scdf/README.md

-# Spring Cloud Data Flow for PCF Documentation Book
+# Pivotal Spring Cloud Data Flow Documentation Book

-This project can create and publish the documentation for SCDF for PCF as a web application.
+This project can create and publish the documentation for Pivotal SCDF as a web application.

 In this topic: